-For the pipeline projects summarized in Tables HE-51 and HE-52, the realistic capacity is based on the project design as approved by the City of Stockton or as submitted by the applicant.
+For the pipeline projects summarized in Tables HE-5251 and HE-5352, the realistic capacity is based on the project design as approved by the City of Stockton or as submitted by the applicant.
 (See Table A-2 in Appendix A for parcel-level data on the pipeline project sites.)
-Development capacity for vacant and underutilized sites listed in Table HE-51 is based on allowed density and historical residential and mixed-use development trends in the city, as described herein.
+Development capacity for vacant and underutilized sites listed in Table HE-52-51 is based on allowed density and historical residential and mixed-use development trends in the city, as described herein.
 (See Table A-1 in Appendix A for parcel-level data on the vacant and underutilized sites.)

-• For the sites in the RH, RL, RL and RM zones, the assumed realistic capacity is 80 percent of the maximum allowed units.
-This assumption is supported by recent project trends on sites with this type of zoning averaging 88 percent of maximum allowed density or units per acre.
-Eighty percent is a slightly more conservative assumption.
+For the sites in the RH, RL, RL and RM zones, the assumed realistic capacity is 80 percent of the maximum allowed units.
+This assumption is supported by recent project trends on sites with this type of zoning averaging 88 percent of maximum allowed

-For the sites in the CD, CG, CN, CL, and CO zones, the assumed realistic capacity is 44.6 percent of the maximum allowed units.
+- density or units per acre.
+Eighty percent is a slightly more conservative assumption. - For the sites in the CD, CG, CN, CL, and CO zones, the assumed realistic capacity is 44.650 percent of the maximum allowed units.
+This assumption is supported by recent project trends on sites with this type of zoning averaging 58 percent of maximum allowed density or units per acre.
+Fifty percent is a slightly more conservative assumption.
 Projects that are 100 percent residential are permitted in these zones, but the assumed realistic capacity accounts for the potential for a mixture of commercial and residential uses.
-As shown in Table HE-51, several residential developments have been built recently in commercial districts.
+As shown in Table HE-5251, several all residential developments have been built recently in commercial districts.